naomi789/learn-to-code/full-notes.md

  - " a system of notation for writing computer programs... a kind of computer language."
 [1](https://en.wikipedia.org/wiki/Programming_language)
  - It is made up of both "syntax (form) and semantics (meaning), which are usually defined by a formal language."
 [1](https://en.wikipedia.org/wiki/Programming_language)

+## Where do programming languages come from?

+## Why are there updates and new versions of programming languages?
+ - Fixing bugs and security vulnerabilities
+ - Adding new features
+ - Improving performance
+ - Maintaining compatibility
+ - Enhancing usability
+ - etc.

 ## How do programming languages work?
 1. Person writes code
 2. Code is either